Trek the Salkantay Route to Machu Picchu

 Our trips do not include flights, trains or other travel to the start point and back from the end point.

 Tips are not included in the trip cost.
 These are entirely at your discretion, but there is an expectation to tip for good service.
-Your host can help with advice; however, we suggest the below as a guideline:
+We suggest the below as a guideline (approx 310 - 350 soles total) to help you budget:

 Visa requirements often change, and you are responsible for obtaining any required visas for this trip.
 Please check with your nearest embassy or consulate for up-to-date advice.